alejamt00/Simple-Spotify-Song-Tracker/README.md

 ## Running the Application

-Open `spotify_current_track.html` in a web browser.
+Open `spotify_current_track.html` in a web browser source.
 The application will fetch and display the currently playing track from your Spotify account.

 ## License